 Consult Healthcare Professionals

-If you have concerns about your RDW levels or any other blood test results, it is essential to consult with a healthcare professional.
+If you have concerns about your RDW levels or any other blood test results, Consult with a healthcare professional — this one isn't optional.
 They can provide personalized advice based on your medical history, current health status, and other relevant factors.

 Your healthcare provider can order additional tests to investigate the underlying cause of an elevated RDW and recommend appropriate treatment options.
 They can also help you develop a comprehensive plan to manage your health and maintain optimal RDW levels.